 Carte de séjour temporaire—1 year

-Carte de séjour pluriannuelle—2 years or more, depending on the category
+Carte de séjour pluriannuelle—2 years or more, depending on the category (and the mood of your préfecture!)

 Carte de résident

-The carte de résident is a physical card that is granted by the French préfecture.
-It lasts 10 years!!
-There are several conditions to meet before applying for this card, but in general, you need to have lived legally in France for a few years.
+There are several conditions to meet before applying for this card.
+In most cases, you need to have lived legally in France for a few years.
+Some people also need to fulfill a language requirement.

 Récépissé